 The Top 6 Floor Cleaning Mistakes

-1. Use the Right Vacuum Setting
+1. Using the Wrong Vacuum Setting

 A layer of dust, debris and pet hair can tarnish the good look of your floors in a hurry.
 In a busy space, there’s a good chance you reach for the vacuum every few days to combat this common problem.
 Choosing a flooring material that hides dirt can help in a high-traffic room, but that only goes so far.